Grocery delivery is becoming increasingly popular. Walmart now has its own grocery delivery service to compete with the others out there.

 Ordering groceries online saves you the time you’d normally spend driving to the store and wandering the aisles.
 Plus, you can save by comparison shopping and avoiding impulse buys at the store.

-The ordering process looks a little different depending on the store, so we’ll show you all the steps you need to complete a Walmart grocery order and how much this delivery service will cost you.
+I’m going to walk you through the steps you need to take to complete a Walmart grocery order, and I’ll address how much delivery service will cost you.

 Table of Contents